Why easements are seldom an easy solution in law

 An easement is a right that attaches to a piece of land, which permits its users to carry out certain acts over a neighbouring piece of land.
-When the land is sold, the easement is always passed with it – and the easement cannot be sold separately.
+When land is sold, easements are always passed with it – and easements cannot be sold separately.
 Typical easements include rights of way, rights to light, rights of support and rights for underground services (such as water, drainage, gas, electricity, or telephone and television cables) to pass beneath the land of one or more neighbouring properties.

 Given the protection afforded to so many different rights under English law, it may come as a surprise to find that a right to a view is not protected.
 This has been the position as far back as Aldred’s Case from 1610, in which it was established that the right to a view is too broad and to qualify as an easement, a right must be “sufficiently definite”.

 This leads to the question of how one can seek to protect a view if the law is not designed to assist.
 Historically, there have been a number of ways in which property owners could protect the right to a view, although none are without drawbacks.